-Daily attendance records must be maintained for each child served through SC Voucher.
+Daily attendance records must be maintained for each child served through SC Scholarship.
 Attendance must be kept for a minimum of 5 years plus the current year or until the program has been audited.

-- Attendance may be documented in several different ways which include the following: - Recording days and actual hours of attendance in a roll book or log sheet to include the USDA Log Sheet - ✓ Using sign-in/sign-out sheets Using computer logs, etc. IMPORTANT NOTE: If provider uses sign-in/sign-out sheets, and the parents fail to signin or sign-out, the DSS Auditors may recoup funds

-- Records must be legible and easily readable.
+- Attendance may be documented in several different ways which include the following: - Recording days and actual hours of attendance in a roll book or log sheet to include the USDA Log Sheet - Using sign-in/sign-out sheets Using computer logs, etc. IMPORTANT NOTE: If provider uses sign-in/sign-out sheets, and the parents fail to signin or sign-out, the DSS Auditors may recoup funds - Records must be legible and easily readable.
 If using the computer, please make sure the font is a size that can be easily read - The child's name on the attendance must match the name on the SVL.
 The child's given name, not a nickname, should be recorded - Records must match the absences reported on the SVL submitted for the period.
-Providers must accurately report all absences on the SVL indicating "0" for the hours attended and the absence reason code or the actual number of hours attended daily (whole numbers only) - A provider may be required to repay funds if the provider cannot provide accurate documentation that the child attended the program - Daily attendance records may be requested to resolve a discrepancy between two different providers when a child's date of attendance is in question
+Providers must accurately report all absences on the SVL indicating "0" for the hours attended and the absence reason code or the actual number of hours attended daily (whole numbers only) - A provider may be required to repay funds if the provider cannot provide accurate documentation that the child attended the program - Daily attendance records may be requested to resolve a discrepancy between two different providers when a child's date of attendance is in question documentation of attendance.

-SCDSS Audit staff regularly conduct audit reviews and failure to have this documentation can result in recoupment of funds if the provider cannot show documentation of attendance.
 SCDSS audit staff created a helpful information sheet for providers, "Internal Audit Information and Recommendations".

+SCDSS Audit staff regularly conduct audit reviews and failure to have this documentation can result in recoupment of funds if the provider cannot show